Flowering TRees-Dogwood

 Insects and Pests

 Dogwood Borer is the larvae of a clearwing moth that looks like a wasp.
-To do the damage they need to find a wound or opening in the bark.
-Healthy maintenance is the best defense and reduces need for chemicals, If needed use a product labeled for the borer.
+They need to find a wound or opening in the bark to do the damage.
+Healthy maintenance is the best defense and reduces the need for chemicals.
+If needed, use a product labeled for the borer.

-Scales- are immobile, small, legless insects and look like small grayish bumps.
+Scales- are immobile, small, legless insects that look like small grayish bumps.
 Spray with horticultural oil in spring.
 This will smother the scales and their eggs.
-Make sure to cover all of the foliage. insecticides are a last resort as they can also kill the predators of scale.
+Make sure to cover all of the foliage. insecticides are a last resort as they can also kill predators of scale.

 Summary

 The Dogwood tree is an addition to your garden with a four-season appeal.
-You can use it as a specimen. in small groupings around the house, near the patio, or on the lawn.
+You can use it as a specimen in small groupings around the house, near the patio, or lawn.
 Also, it is effective in borders and in woodland gardens.
 It is valuable in a garden designed to attract pollinators and to support wildlife.
 Your songbird population will grow.
 The tree belongs in your naturalized areas.
-Enjoy it in every season.
+Enjoy it every season.

 Reference: